lskatz/Kalamari/paper/mra.md

 ### Accessions

-Chromosomes and plasmids are in files describing each accession, scientific name ,taxonomy ID (taxid), and the parent taxid.
+Chromosomes and plasmids are in files describing each accession, scientific name, taxonomy ID (taxid), and the parent taxid.
 Most genomes in the database are bacterial pathogens or related organisms.
 All chromosomes and plasmids are complete, i.e., no contig breaks, and obtained from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or provided and reviewed by a CDC subject matter expert.